KFXR (AM): As KLUV

-On August 28, 1998, KOOO dropped the talk radio format for 1960s, 70s and 80s oldies, switching to a simulcast of then-sister station KLUV and adopting the KLUV call letters.
-On September 11 of that year, 1190 KLUV flipped to "Smokin' Oldies", playing 1950s and 60s hits, many of them no longer heard on the FM station's format.
+On August 28, 1998, KOOO dropped the talk radio format for oldies, switching to a simulcast of then-sister station KLUV and adopting the KLUV call letters.
+On September 11 of that year, KLUV (AM) flipped to "Smokin' Oldies", playing 1950s and 1960s hits, many of them no longer heard on the FM station's format.
 In 2000, Radio One acquired this station from CBS.
 The call sign changed to KJOI.
 It was to become a Christian radio station, but the format change never took place and Radio One quickly sold the station.

 As KTRA

 In September 2001, the station was acquired by Clear Channel Communications (now known as iHeartMedia) from Radio One for $13 million.
 The license was transferred by Clear Channel to Capstar Texas Limited Partnership (a subsidiary of Clear Channel) the same day.
 After a short "stunt" playing the same song 24/7 for two weeks, the format was changed to a mostly local sports talk format as KTRA ("Xtra Sports 1190").
-As the station began airing more syndicated sports shows from Fox Sports Radio, it switched its call sign to KFXR to reflect on its then affiliation.
+As the station began airing more syndicated sports shows from Fox Sports Radio, it switched its call sign to KFXR to reflect this affiliation.